riqra/riqra-challenge/backend.md

 Create a mutation to convert the user's cart into an actual order and generate a code for it.

 - The order code should be incremental, and must have 5 characters including the P. For the first order the code will be P0001 for the order 20 the code should be P0020.
+The code is not shared between users, there can 2 users with the same order code.
 - An email should be sent to the user once the order is created.
 - The user must be able to list all its orders.